 THMA Consulting has received accreditation from the Canadian Nurses Association for these Foundation Courses.
 The accreditation recognizes that the Program has been subject to a rigorous quality assessment and has achieved national recognition.
 Nursing clients will receive 40 Credit Hours through this accreditation that can be sent to Colleges as confirmation of practice maintenance.

 In-depth knowledge of the facial anatomy will provide practitioners with the ability to offer safe and precise medical aesthetic injections.
 Understanding the surface landmarks and the underlying danger zones is essential so the practitioner can decrease the risk of complications.

-This training course has two distinct educational components – a virtual training session plus an in-person class that advances the learning in Course 1 and Course 2 combined.
+This training course has two distinct educational components – a virtual training session plus an in-person Course 4a/4b class that practically advances the learning in Course 1 and Course 2 combined.

-This course is also available as a Supplementary Course for experienced practitioners for $500.00.
+This course is also available as a Supplementary Course for experienced practitioners for $500. (plus tax).